-Grove cranes are treated with Carwell® T32 (CP-90) rust inhibitor.
-While a rust inhibitor cannot guarantee that a machine will never rust, this product helps protect against corrosion on Grove cranes.
+Grove cranes will be treated with a rust inhibitor called Carwell® T32-CP-90.
+While a rust inhibitor cannot guarantee that a machine will never rust, this product will help protect against corrosion on Grove cranes that are treated with this product.

-Carwell® is a treatment, not a coating.
-It contains no silicones, solvents, Chlorofluorocarbons (CFC), or anything that would be classified as hazardous under OSHA Regulation 29CFR 1910.1200.
-The product is a liquid blend of petroleum derivatives, rust inhibitors, and water-repelling/ water-displacing agents.
+${\sf Carwell}{\circledR}$ is a treatment, not a coating.
+It contains no silicones, solvents, Chlorofluorocarbons (CFC) or anything that would be classified as hazardous under OSHA Regulation 29 CFR 19 10.1200.
+The product is a liquid blend of petroleum derivatives, rust inhibitors, water-repelling and water-displacing agents.